streats/streats.github.io/accessibility-statement.md

 # Accessibility statement
 I’ve designed this website to be the most accessible I can make it so it can be used by as many people as possible.
-However, since it was built using Squarespace, some parts of how the site works are unfortunately out of my control or not easily configurable.
-I’m working on improving this!
+I’m always working on improving this!

 This accessibility statement sets out the compatibility and limitations of this website and was inspired in part by the [GOV.UK Accessibility statement](https://www.gov.uk/help/accessibility-statement).